rtwolfe/portfolio/portfolio.md

 - **Cost-aware model routing** — routes each call to the most cost-effective model tier based on task complexity, with per-run budget enforcement and automatic termination
 - **Circuit breaker + rate limiter** — CLOSED/OPEN/HALF_OPEN resilience, token bucket rate limiting, fallback provider chain, LRU + TTL response caching

+The unified runtime is a single `_execute_turns()` async generator — one code path, one set of invariants, one place to audit.
+Human checkpoint enforcement is structural: autonomous agents with no HITL channel raise `SessionCeilingExceededError` rather than silently running unchecked.

 ### Multi-Agent Orchestration

 | Pattern | How It Works |